SHIELD: Evaluation and Defense Strategies for Copyright Compliance in LLM Text Generation: Introduction

 Previous works \citep{karamolegkou2023copyright,chang2023speak} on probing LLMs for copyrighted text lack a comprehensive evaluation covering multiple aspects.
 This includes a lack of both datasets and evaluation metrics.
 For datasets, public domain ~\citep{stim_public_domain} materials are free for anyone to use without restrictions, and LLMs should focus on generating such content while avoiding copyrighted materials.
 Due to varying copyright laws, a robust dataset distinguishing copyrighted and public domain texts is essential.
 For metrics, a low volume in the generated text may indicate either the model's inability to memorize~\cite{carlini2022quantifying} or the model is lawful.
 Current evaluation metrics are insufficient, as they only consider the volume of copyrighted text and not the model's ability to refuse improper requests.
 Therefore, we construct a meticulously curated dataset of (i) copyrighted text; (ii) non-copyrighted text; and (iii) text with varying copyright status across different countries, such as text that is copyrighted in the UK but non-copyrighted in the US.
 This dataset is manually evaluated to ensure correct labeling.
-Also, we include the rate of refusal as a metric to evaluate the model's ability to properly refuse to generate copyrighted text.

 In addition, there is no work that specifically aims to attack the copyright protection mechanisms of LLMs.
 Thus, we evaluate the robustness, by adopting jailbreaking attacks \citep{liu2024jailbreaking} to the realm of copyright protection.
-We find that, as their proven effectiveness is shown in previous works, these attacks can result in a higher maximum volume of copyrighted text generated by LLMs, suggesting that the current LLMs are still vulnerable when facing requests for copyrighted materials, which motivates us to develop defense mechanisms prioritizing copyright protection.
+We also introude the rate of refusal, a common evaluation metric in the jailbreaking field~\citep{zou2023universal,qi2023fine}, in our evaluation protocol.
+This is to evaluate the model's ability to properly refuse to generate copyrighted text.
+Our findings indicate that these attacks can lead to an increased volume of copyrighted text being generated by LLMs.
+This suggests that current LLMs remain vulnerable to requests for copyrighted material, motivating the need to develop defense mechanisms focused on copyright protection.